aleynaeser/Covid19-Infodemic-In-The-Social-Media/README.md

  ------>  https://reutersinstitute.politics.ox.ac.uk/types-sources-and-claims-covid-19-misinformation

+  ## _The Challenges Of Data Gathering_

+ #### _Infodemic has gained a new dimension with Covid 19.
+Thus, I encountered some difficulties in collecting the necessary data.
+I found several data sets on this subject on the Internet, but I had a hard time choosing the right and reliable sources.
+In this case, I created a list of sources to collect data from the right sources, examined all of them one by one and selected the appropriate data sets from some websites and articles.Then, I started collecting data about Covid 19 through the Covid 19 Infodemic Observatory website, which renews the Infodemic risk index every day.
+I had difficulty in creating a data table by taking the first 15 days of May and saving the Infodemic risk data of every day in an excel file.
+Also, through this site, I found the data set containing the Infodemic risk indexes that have existed since the beginning of Covid 19._

  ## _References_

 * Brennen, J. S., Simon, F. M., & Nielsen, R. K. (2021).
 Beyond (Mis)Representation: Visuals in COVID-19 Misinformation.
 The International Journal of Press/Politics, 26(1), 277–299. https://doi.org/10.1177/1940161220964780